Take a 1-min quiz to get training plan Male Female

 Allow Your Body Proper Recovery Time After Each Session

 To benefit from a 6-day split, you must be able to recover from a workout within 2-3 days.
 This is because 6-day splits often require training each body part twice a week.
-There are several things you can do to ensure optimal recovery, and we’ll break them down into two: things you can do outside the gym (diet, supplementation, sleep), and things you can do inside the gym (high-intensity training, structure your split to aid recovery).
+There are several things you can do to ensure optimal recovery:

 Diet

-You must eat a diet high in protein and carbohydrates (4).
-A good rule of thumb is to get 1 gram of protein per pound of body weight each day from lean, natural sources like chicken, fish, dairy, and eggs.
-Runners should get about 5-6 calories per pound of body weight (if you’re a 180 lbs runner, eat around 1350 calories).
+You must eat a diet that is high in protein and carbohydrates (4).
+A good rule of thumb is to get 1 gram of protein per pound of body weight each day from lean, natural sources such as chicken, fish, dairy, and eggs.

 Carbohydrates are the most vital component for energy production during intense exercise sessions (7).
 Carbs can also help prevent muscle breakdown while training intensely for long periods without adequate fuel.
-At night time, it is recommended to eat plenty of fruit because they contain high levels of sugars, which can replenish glycogen stores quickly.
+After a workout, it’s recommended to eat plenty of fruit because it contains high levels of sugar, which can replenish glycogen stores quickly.
 Proteins are best consumed at each meal for maximum recovery.

-Make sure you limit carbohydrate intake before bed as it can interfere with sleep patterns.
-It is also advisable to drink plenty of water throughout the day and eat foods that contain a high level of calcium, potassium, magnesium, and sodium – nutrients that help reduce muscle cramping (6).
+Make sure you limit your carbohydrate intake before bed as it can interfere with sleep patterns.
+It’s also advisable to drink plenty of water throughout the day and eat foods that contain a high level of calcium, potassium, magnesium, and sodium – nutrients that help reduce muscle cramping (6).

 Sleep

-Studies show that sleep deprivation slows down the body’s recovery process by impeding protein synthesis (10).
+Studies have shown that sleep deprivation slows down the body’s recovery process by impeding protein synthesis (10).
 There are several things you can do to ensure more quality sleep, such as:

 • Limit caffeine intake at night time, especially before bedtime.

-• Don’t drink alcohol too close to hitting the hay (2 hours before is best).
+• Don’t drink alcohol too close to hitting the hay (2 hours before bed is best).

 • Don’t eat 3 hours before bedtime because your digestive system will keep up with activity.

 • Relax and take your time to wind down before bedtime.
-The more relaxed you are when getting into bed, the faster you’ll fall asleep.
+The more relaxed you are when you get into bed, the faster you’ll fall asleep.

 When constructing a workout routine, the first thing to consider is which muscle groups should be paired together.

-Here are all the major muscle groups you should consider while planning your split:
+Here are all the major muscle groups you should consider when planning your split:

 • Chest